dotnet-presentations/dotnet-maui-workshop/README.md

 ## Video Walkthrough
 James recorded a [full 4-hour walkthrough](https://www.youtube.com/watch?v=DuNLR_NJv8U) end-to-end on [his YouTube](https://youtube.com/jamesmontemagno)!

+## Blazor Hybrid Workshop

+If you want to learn more about Blazor Hybrid too, then we have got [another great workshop](https://aka.ms/blazor-hybrid-workshop) lined up for you!

+In this workshop you will build the same app as in this one, the Monkey Finder app, but now using Blazor Hybrid.
+By doing both workshops, you can really see the differences and similarities between the two approaches.

 ## More links and resources:
 - [.NET MAUI Website](https://dot.net/maui)
 - [.NET MAUI on Microsoft Learn](https://docs.microsoft.com/learn/paths/build-apps-with-dotnet-maui/)